Jørn Nielsen: Life

 On 27 December 2007, Nielsen was attacked and stabbed in the streets of Nørrebro.
 During the ensuing fight the perpetrator was also stabbed, and consequently Nielsen was arrested.
 He remained in custody until 15 October 2008.
 On 6 February 2009, Nielsen was acquitted of aggravated assault.

-On 18 November 2020, Nielsen informed on his Facebook account that he had been kicked out of the club.
+On 18 November 2020, Nielsen was expelled from the Hells Angels.
 According to several newspaper articles Nielsen was booted from the club with status "out" which, in effect, means so called bad standing.
+Nielsen at present is living in self-imposed exile in New Zealand.